chili-publish/publisher-interface/onServer/README.md

 # Internal Wrapper

-For the PublisherConnector to work, the internal wrapper must be installed on the CHILI server.
+For the PublisherInterface to work, the internal wrapper must be installed on the CHILI server.

 ⛔ This script and instructions are meant for use on a CHILI server.
-If you are using PublisherConnector for with CHILI publisher Online, you can just ignore this file.
+If you are using PublisherInterface for with CHILI publisher Online, you can just ignore this file.

 ### Install